nikitastupin/clairvoyance/README.md

 ## Usage

-You can refer to 2nd half of [GraphQL APIs from bug hunter's perspective by Nikita Stupin](https://youtu.be/nPB8o0cSnvM) talk for detailed description.
+You may find more details on how the tool works in the second half of the [GraphQL APIs from bug hunter's perspective by Nikita Stupin](https://youtu.be/nPB8o0cSnvM) talk.

 ### From PyPI